 Types of Sewing Machines and their Uses

-differ from traditional consumer sewing machines in many ways.
-An industrial sewing machine with embroidery machine parts
+Industrial sewing machines differ from traditional consumer sewing machines in many ways.
+An industrial sewing machine

 is specifically built for long term, professional sewing tasks and is therefore constructed with superior durability, parts, and motors.
 Whereas traditional sewing machines might include nylon or plastic gears, an industrial sewing machine's gears, connecting rods, housings, and body are typically constructed from high-quality metals, such as cast iron or aluminum.
 Beyond that, industrial sewing machines are made to handle thick materials such as leather, produce faster stitch rates, and incorporate stouter, more positive feed components than do their consumer equivalents.